i4Ds/IRISreader/README.md

 ## Installation ##

-To install the latest stable release fro pypi, run
+To install the latest stable release from pypi, run

     pip install irisreader